Described as the ‘greatest literary show on Earth’ and the ‘Kumbh of literature’, the ZEE Jaipur Literature Festival is a sumptuous feast of ideas.

-Namita Gokhale is a writer, publisher, and festival director.
-She is the author of fourteen works of fiction and non-fiction.
-Her acclaimed debut novel, Paro: Dreams of Passion, was published in 1984.
+Namita Gokhale is a writer, publisher and festival director.
+She is the author of fourteen books, including eight works of fiction.
+Her debut novel, Paro: Dreams of Passion, was first published in 1984.
 The recent Things to Leave Behind has been described as her most ambitious novel yet.
-Other books include, Gods, Graves and Grandmother, A Himalayan Love Story, The Book of Shadows, Shakuntala: The Play of Memory, Priya in Incredible Indyaa, The Habit of Love.
-The Book of Shiva and The Puffin Mahabharata is born out of her deep interest in Indian mythology.
-Edited anthologies include In Search of Sita, Travelling In, Travelling Out, and Himalaya, co-edited with Ruskin Bond.
-Gokhale is a founder and co-director of the Jaipur Literature Festival and Mountain Echoes, the Bhutan Literature Festival.
-She is the director of Yatra Books, a publishing house specialised in translation.
-She has curated Kitaabnama, India’s only multi-lingual book show for the national channel Doordarshan.
-As a literary activist, she is passionately committed to showcasing the spectrum of writing across Indian languages.
+Other books include Gods, Graves and Grandmother, A Himalayan Love Story, The Book of Shadows, Shakuntala: The Play of Memory, Priya in Incredible Indyaa, In Search of Sita, The Habit of Love, and the edited anthologies, Travelling In, Travelling Out and Himalaya, co-edited with Ruskin Bond.
+Gokhale is a founder and co-director of the ZEE Jaipur Literature Festival and Mountain Echoes, the Bhutan Literature Festival.

-Sanjoy K. Roy is the Managing Director of Teamwork Arts, which produces over 25 highly acclaimed performing arts, visual arts and literary festivals across 40 cities in countries such as Australia, Canada, Egypt, France, Germany, Hong Kong, Italy, Israel, Korea, Singapore, South Africa, Spain, UK and USA, and includes the world’s largest literary gathering — the annual Jaipur Literature Festival.
-He has also produced and directed over 1000 hours of TV and film.
-He is a founder trustee of Salaam Baalak Trust, working to provide support services for street and working children in the inner city of Delhi where over 55,000 children have benefitted from education, training and residential services..
-The White House recently presented him the US President’s Committee of Arts and Humanities Award for an international organisation.
-He serves as an advisor for the arts and diversity for numerous government and non-governmental organisations across the world.
+Sanjoy K. Roy, an entrepreneur of the arts, is the Managing Director of Teamwork Arts, which produces over 25 highly acclaimed performing arts, visual arts and literary festivals across 40 cities in countries such as Australia, Canada, Egypt, France, Germany, Hong Kong, Italy, Israel, Korea, Singapore, South Africa, Spain, UK and USA, and includes the world’s largest free literary gathering — the annual ZEE Jaipur Literature Festival.
+Roy has received the National Award for Excellence and Best Director for the film Shahjahanabad: The Twilight Years.
+He is a founder trustee of Salaam Baalak Trust (SBT) working to provide support services for street and working children in the inner city of Delhi where over 55,000 children have benefitted from education, training and residential services.
+In 2011 the White House presented SBT the US President’s Committee of Arts and Humanities Award for an International Organisation.